AngeloDotNet/MinimalApi.Identity/README.md

 }
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> - For migrations you can use a specific project to add to your solution, then configuring the assembly in _ApplicationOptions:MigrationsAssembly_, otherwise leave it blank and the assembly containing the _Program.cs_ class will be used.
+> For migrations you can use a specific project to add to your solution, then configuring the assembly in _ApplicationOptions:MigrationsAssembly_, otherwise leave it blank and the assembly containing the _Program.cs_ class will be used.

 <!--
 ## 🚀 Getting Started